 We envisage a farming collective of around 122 acres.
 About 85% of the land would be dedicated to a permaculture landscape – mostly growing perennials, with a few annual crops.
 The remaining 15% would include the non-farming aspects like the housing clusters, staff quarters, storage areas, processing facilities etc.

 Like with all our other collectives, we aim to create a collective that is food, water and power secure.
 To achieve this, we will be creating water management structures, set up food forests and farm zones in line with permaculture design principles.
 The energy requirements for the collective will be designed for a minimal, optimal need and met through a blend of grid and solar power, with future extensibility planned for.
 These efforts will go a long way in rejuvenating the land over the next couple of years.

 The housing clusters in the collective would be in the form of earth homes, designed by Biome Environmental Solutions.

 As with every Beforest collective, we will undertake detailed studies that include biodiversity studies, hydrology mapping, slope analysis, solar patterns, etc. All of these will give us a thorough understanding of the land, its potential and how many families the collective can support.
 We call this the carrying capacity of the land.

 We have promised you sustainability and we will deliver on that.

-We are currently in the process of setting up the seed community, which makes up about 25% of the initial members and plays a significant role in defining the character of the collective.
+The process of setting up the seed community is complete, which makes up about 25% of the initial members and plays a significant role in defining the character of the collective.